Clinical Neuropsychology Minor

-Our Clinical Neuropsychology Track emphasizes understanding basic mechanisms in neuropsychological disorders and developing, evaluating, and disseminating new approaches to assessment and treatment.
-More broadly, our training is designed to ensure that our students receive broad exposure to and develop advanced skills in the following:
+Our Clinical Neuropsychology Minor emphasizes understanding basic mechanisms in neuropsychological disorders and developing, evaluating, and disseminating new approaches to assessment and treatment.
+Our training is designed to ensure that our students receive broad exposure to and develop advanced skills in the following:

 - Neuropsychological theory and research methods, particularly those drawing upon current developments in cognitive psychology (e.g., modern models of executive functioning) and cognitive neuroscience (e.g., neuroimaging techniques), and

 - Broad-based skills in general clinical psychology, particularly those related to assessment and intervention across the adult lifespan.
 We encourage students to develop additional specialized research and clinical expertise (e.g., gerontology, psychophysiology, development of new assessment methods, neuroimaging, etc.) that will make them more broadly competent and competitive in the job market.